Background Screening

 Screening employees and volunteers also reduces exposure to risk, allowing a reduction in insurance rates.

-The Iowa Extension Council Association has negotiated a reduced rate for its members with First Advantage Background Screening (FABS).
-Because of this relationship, IECA facilitates providing forms and guidance when using First Advantage's services.
+The Iowa Extension Council Association has negotiated a reduced rate for its members with background screening provider C4 Operations.
+Because of this relationship, IECA facilitates providing forms and guidance when using C4 Operations' services.

 - General Background Screening Information